twhite96/made-mistakes-gatsby/src/posts/mastering-paper/erasing.md

 But the quickest way to clear a page and undo everything is by press and holding on the eraser tool icon.
 After a few seconds you will be prompted to "**Clear Page**".
 Easy peasy.

-{% figure caption:"Press and hold on the eraser tool to wipe the entire page." %}
 [![animation showing how to erase the entire page](../../images/paper-53-clear-page.gif)](https://www.youtube.com/watch?v=pABqPEzHlsQ)
-{% endfigure %}

 ---

 ## Edge characteristics of Paper's eraser

 I like to compare the line qualities of the eraser to the marker (outline) and fountain pen (draw) tools.
 Unlike the watercolor brush or pencil tools, the eraser has a smooth and clean edge and is very binary in its application.
-It either completely removes what it touches right down to the egg shell colored background, or it doesn't --- there is no granularity.
+It either removes what it touches right down to the egg shell colored background, or it doesn't --- there is no granularity.

 ### Harsh edges are good for

 The harsh edges produced by the eraser are great for bold illustrations, comics/cartoons, wire-framing, diagrams, and lettering.
-Basically anything you want to retain smooth edges and keep your line work crisp.
+Basically anywhere you'd want to retain a smooth edge and keep the line work crisp.

-{% figure caption:"Cartoons and doodles are complemented by the eraser tool's rigid edge." %}
 ![examples of crisp line work](../../images/paper-53-erasing-crisp-edge.jpg)
-{% endfigure %}

 ### Harsh edges are bad for